Funding Application Form

 - Work that actively confronts power imbalances and seeks to build community power.

 - We are committed to giving a minimum 50% of total funding to organizations led by Black and/or Indigenous organizers.

 - Work that increases organizational infrastructure, allowing groups to do their work on a long-term basis.

 We know your time is valuable.
-Potential applicants are strongly encouraged to see if their work clearly falls under Groundswell’s mandate before applying.
+Potential applicants are strongly encouraged to visit our website to see if their work clearly falls under Groundswell’s mandate before applying.